 - Obtain a “Transfer/Challenge Exam” form from the registrar, and submit this to the associate dean of academic progress and the instructor (to which the challenge exam is related) for approval.
 Once permission is obtained, the associate dean of academic progress will facilitate arrangements for the student to take the challenge exam.

-- Pay the appropriate fees and submit an “Exam” form, located in the faculty support office, to the instructor before taking the exam.
+- Pay the appropriate fees and submit an “Exam” form, located in the testing center, to the instructor before taking the exam.

 - Take the challenge exam prior to the offering of the course that is being challenged, with the exam taken, graded, and the grade submitted to the registrar no fewer than two weeks prior to the start of the quarter in which the course is offered.